-After executing the START command at transmitter startup the same START position becomes an auxiliary function with momentary contact connected through the K25 Function output relay (manufacturer preset).
-There are other types of auxiliary functions made available for the K25 Function output relays (see Section 4.2.6 on page 36).
-Contact Magnetek field service if your application requires other types of auxiliary functions.
+After executing the START command at transmitter startup the same START position becomes an auxiliary function with momentary contact connected through K25 Function output relay.
+There are other types of auxiliary functions made available for K25, K26 and K30 Function output relays (see Section 4.2.6 on page 40).
+Contact Magnetek field service if your application requires other types of auxiliary function connected to these Function output relays.